jaffamonkey/current-blog/content/resume/cv.md

 ##### Github: https://github.com/jaffamonkey

 # SUMMARY

-_Detail-oriented, reliable, and forward-thinking, with over 20 years experience in the field of Quality.
+_Detail-oriented, reliable, and forward-thinking, with over 20 years experience in the field of Quality on many Agile projects.
 I combine test engineering, devops, exploratory testing, test management and quality assurance to provide a more rounded contribution just simply testing.
-I have_ _had many roles involving leading and mentoring other testers, including training in test engineering._ _I have 10 years total commercial experience of building test frameworks and coding API, UI and performance tests in JavaScript, Python, C#, Java and PHP.
+I have 10 years total commercial experience of building test frameworks and coding API, UI and performance tests in JavaScript, Python, C#, Java and PHP.
 I have expertise in a challenging environments, and will always contribute improvements to process of achieving project goals and objectives.
 I am frequently involved in DevOps and business decisions, and have mentored both technical and business members of team, to engage more with the quality process._

+# HIGHLIGHTS

+* Experience test engineering in multiple languages.
+* Leading teams in adopting quality as part of way of working.
+* Mentoring less experienced testers in test engineering.
+* Ensuring testing process in line with Development and DevOps.
+* Involving business more directly with quality process.
+* Proactively promoting quality as means to measure success.
+* Improving quality in CI and CD.
+* Introducing non-functional testing as standard practice.
+* `Agile`, `Scrum`, `BDD`, and `Kanban` project experience.

 # EXPERIENCE

-## jaffamonkey Ltd
-( _Jun__1997_ _to_ _Present_ )

-Quality engineering services: QA Management, Test Management, Test Lead/Mentor, Test engineering.

 ## Engine | Transformation
 ( _Jun_ _2019 to_ _Oct_ _2019_ )

 ### Role: Lead Developer in Test
 #### Project: A feature-rich training and career development web app for civil service recruitment.
 I was brought on at early stage to ensure a quality-driven August Beta release.

 #### Activities
-* Developing acceptance UI/API test framework (Ruby-on-Rails/NodeJS) for CI/CD.
+* Developing acceptance UI/API test framework with ruby-on-rails and CucumberJS.
-* Mentoring and leading small team of internal testers, and bringing them up to speed with automation.
+* Mentoring a small team of internal testers.
-* Educating team on how to bring aspects of Quality Assurance to their general way-of-working.
+* Educating team on how to bring in quality to general way-of-working.
 * Building frameworks for Load, Security and Accessibility testing.
 * Training BA's on using Specification by Example approach to requirements.

-#### Methodologies: `Agile`, `Scrum`, `BDD`

 #### Tech: `Ruby on Rails`, `JavaScript`, `Angular`, `Azure`, `Docker`, `JMeter`, `Artillery`, `OWASP ZAP`, `Pa11y`, `Cucumber`, `Webdriver`, `Jira`